-Does Cognitive Impairment Result in Physical Decline for Care Recipients and Their Caregivers?
+Does Cognitive Impairment Result in Physical Decline for Elderly

 Coincidentally, family caregivers of persons diagnosed with dementia also restrict activities as a result of their caregiving responsibilities.
 Caregiving in general has been associated with increased risk of cardiovascular illness and all-cause mortality, and this risk appears to increase the longer caregivers care for their loved ones.
 3